catalyst-fp7/documents/interoperability/interoperability.md

 In particular, representing the IBIS information as posts allows to naturally indicate user, creation date, etc.
 Unless the social platform exposes its information as SIOC itself (as Drupal does), IP will develop "SIOC transducers" that will obtain the message information and expose it as SIOC to other catalyst components (with the appropriate authorization.)

-### SIOC and containers
+### SIOC containers

-For interoperability purposes, we need to refer to many collective entities as a whole, notably:
+For interoperability purposes, we need to refer to many collective entities as a whole, including all those defined in the [Endpoints and configuration][] section.

-1. The notion of discussion: the set of all interactions that a community has around a topic.
-2. The collection of all generic ideas and their links in a discussion
-3. The information relevant to users in a discussion (with controlled access)
-4. The collection of posts, i.e. contributions to the discussion that are not part of the graph of generic ideas: References, comments, etc.
-Those will be grouped according to the origin of those contributions.
-5. The set of those contribution origins: sources such as social media, mailing lists, etc.
-6. The set of interaction history.

 Most of those collections (with the notable exception of interaction history) will be represented as instances of `sioc:Collection`.
+The URI of the collection will correspond to the URL of the corresponding endpoint, in the case where the latter is defined.
 In general, collections are defined so that `sioc:Items` in this collection share an (other) RDF superclass.
 For example, we would consider IBIS nodes (aka GenericIdeaNodes) to be a superclass, but the subtypes (Issue, Option and Argument) to be subclasses:
 So they would naturally belong to one collection.